carpedm20/bap-15min-before/README.md

 This is a python code for UNIST Bap bot.

-This is a program that uploads restaurant menu for UNIST.
+This is a program that uploads cafeteria menu for UNIST.

 ## Links ##